Jinhu-Wang/Global_EcoBio/README.md

 - **shapely**: For geometric operations.
 - **requests**: For downloading files from the web.

+## Installation

-You can install them using:
+You can install the required packages using:

 **pip**